vladmandic/automatic/README.md

 > [!WARNING]
 > If you run into issues, check out [troubleshooting](https://vladmandic.github.io/sdnext-docs/Troubleshooting/) and [debugging](https://vladmandic.github.io/sdnext-docs/Debug/) guides

+### Contributing

+Please see [Contributing](CONTRIBUTING) for details on how to contribute to this project
+And for any question, reach out on [Discord](https://discord.gg/VjvR2tabEX) or open an [issue](https://github.com/vladmandic/automatic/issues) or [discussion](https://github.com/vladmandic/automatic/discussions)

 ### Credits

 - Main credit goes to [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for the original codebase